 To properly secure your scaffolding investment, installing an access control system is essential.
 An effective system should limit access to only authorized individuals and prevent unauthorized access.

 A keypad entry system allows you to create unique access codes for authorized users.
 Codes should be frequently changed and not shared to prevent unauthorized access.
-For added security, choose a system with an alarm that activates if the incorrect code is entered multiple times.

 Proximity card readers are a convenient option, allowing access with the tap of an access card.
 However, cards can be stolen or cloned.
 For this reason, a multi-factor authentication system using both cards and codes is optimal.
 Routine audits of access logs are also recommended to detect any unauthorized access attempts.

 For maximum protection, installing a 24-hour security camera system to monitor all access points is advised.
 Cameras deter unauthorized access and provide visual records in the event of a security breach.
-Around-the-clock professional monitoring of the cameras allows for an immediate response to any detected unauthorized access.

 Install Security Lighting and Cameras